 MIWAI 2025

-The 18th Multi-Disciplinary International Conference on Artificial Intelligence
+The 18th International Conference on Multi-disciplinary Trends in Artificial Intelligence

 December 3–5, 2025